kneeecaps/discordQuoteBot/README.md

 Included in this repository is the code for the bot, the image I am using as the bots profile picture and a .xcf file for if you want to change that picture.

-The bot is set up so that is more or less runs out of the box, all you need to do is:
+The bot is set up so that it more or less runs out of the box, all you need to do is:

   -Add the bots token as a text file